tdammers/papi/README.rst

 ``True`` when called on a child resource in a collection listing context, ``False`` when the resource is requested directly.

-The crux with these two methods is that **documents derived from ``get_typed_body`` are never parsed, and no metadata is ever added**.
+    One thing to keep in mind with these two methods is that **documents derived from ``get_typed_body`` are never parsed, and no metadata is ever added**.
 This means that if you want to have Papi add HATEOAS links and a list of child resources to the response, you must implement ``get_structured_body``, and if you also implement ``get_typed_body``, it must return ``None`` for at least the JSON content types (and, in the future, any content type you want to have tagged with metadata).

 .. code:: python